What is Root Mean Square Error RMSE?

 Root Mean Square Error Example

-For example, a LiDAR elevation point (predicted value) might be compared with a surveyed ground measurement (observed value).
+For example, we can compare a predicted LiDAR elevation point with a surveyed ground measurement (observed value).

 - Predicted value: LiDAR elevation value